dptools/process_offsite_audio/README.md

 <details>
 	<summary>There are also some details that need to be verified on our end still in order to make some final decisions about the code:</summary>

-* How long are the interview videos generally expected to be?
-We may want to adjust how frequently frames are extracted from the videos for the QC
+* Need to confirm TranscribeMe is switching to millisecond resolution on the transcript timestamps
+	* More generally, we should be on same page about all expectations and the protocol for when mistakes happen, before moving into production
+* Also still waiting on TranscribeMe to answer about the verbatim transcription conventions in other languages.
+Need to confirm what will be different (at the very least I would expect markings like "inaudible" to be different)
+	* Even for English, TranscribeMe has sometimes been inconsistent with the exact characters that they use for dashes and other things important to represent in the verbatim style transcriptions - recently contacted them (as of 3/27/2022) but waiting to hear back
+	* Consider writing more detailed documentation about TranscribeMe when wrapping up this project?
 * How will we identify from the speaker specific audio file names which audio belongs to the participant?
 Interviewers could keep a consistent display name or sites could provide a list of all interviewer display names used perhaps.
 Regardless, this will be another issue for file accounting code to check once a method is decided on
-* The transcript timestamps are currently only second level resolution, which may present issues.
-TranscribeMe could also provide millisecond level, which may not be accurate down to the millisecond but is at least reliable on the hundred millisecond level - and that could make a big difference for interview periods with shorter sentences
 * How do we want to identify which TranscribeMe speaker ID is the participant?
 Should we have some convention like always having the interviewer say some particular word at the start, or can we tackle the problem with purely automated methods?
 Or perhaps the transcriber could intentionally use a particular ID for who they think the participant is?
-* TranscribeMe has sometimes been inconsistent with the exact characters that they use for dashes and other things important to represent in the verbatim style transcriptions.
-We will need to contact them about this and keep an eye out
-* Also still waiting on TranscribeMe to answer about the verbatim transcription conventions in other languages.
-Need to confirm what will be different (at the very least I would expect markings like "inaudible" to be different)

-For most of these issues, recent reminder emails have been sent as of 3/22/22, awaiting responses.

 </details>